jakobib/diniagkim2017/slides.md

 * Large volumes: 450,000 vs. 50,000 distinct persons
 * ~3,000 pairs of IDs discovered in a previous project

+Note:
+* GND = well known and interlinked
+* RAS = high qualitiy data, curated by the authors themselves, incented by rankings - but: linked to nothing else in the world

-Note: Maintaining a custom mapping environment would require
+Maintaining a custom mapping environment would require
 * custom software, database, operations
 * access limited to ZBW staff

 ---